 Frequently Asked Questions

-The European Film Gateway is a web portal offering access to film and film-related treasures collected and preserved by 16 European film archives.
+The European Film Gateway is a web portal offering access to film and film-related treasures collected and preserved by over 30 European film archives.
 It is a search engine which offers you centralised access to digital collections dispersed on different national websites.
 Instead of having to visit the individual websites you can search through them via the EFG.
 The EFG is neither a filmographic database nor a video on demand portal, instead it showcases and focuses on archival objects.
 All objects presented on the EFG are held locally at the archives contributing to the portal.
 To acquire material, please get in touch with the respective archives.
 Requests for material need to be directed to the individual archives, they cannot be handled centrally.

 The EFG provides access to historic archival material held in 16 European film archives and cinémathèques.
 You can find selected films (documentaries, newsreels, advertising, early short and feature films) and a wide variety of film related material (e.g. still and set photos, posters, set design drawings, censorship and film production documents, laterna magica slides and much more).
 The database will grow with archives regularly adding new material.
 Since early 2013, the EFG offers access to a vast collection of films from and related to the First World War.
 These were digitised by 21 film archives in the scope of the EFG1914 project.
 To find out more about the collections accessible via the EFG, click here.